Back to top

 - have a headache or feel dizzy if your blood pressure dropped for a while during the procedure

 Some of the medicines you’re given to take before or after your cardioversion can have some side-effects too.
-Ask your doctor about any risks or side-effects of any medicines they recommend for you.
+Ask your doctor about any risks or side-effects of medicines they recommend for you.

 Cardioversion is usually a safe procedure, but sometimes it can cause complications.